 While you might change elements like color, some design features should remain consistent.
 For example, include your logo at the top of every email.
 If your brand has a casual, friendly voice, keep that voice consistent in your emails.
 If your business has a minimalist website, use lots of white space and minimal images and text.
 Your signature line should also be branded.
 Readers should not be surprised by how these features appear in your email.

 JetBlue, for example, has a casual, fun tone on its website.
 It’s not afraid to break punctuation and grammar rules—as we do in casual conversation with friends.
 The result is an approachable tone that helps to build one-on-one relationships with readers.
-JetBlue extends that tone to its emails, then adds other design features that promote brand recognition, including placing its logo at the top of each email and using brand colors as much as possible.
+JetBlue extends the tone, then adds other design features that promote brand recognition, including placing its logo at the top of each email and using brand colors as much as possible.

 Pro tip: If you don’t yet have a logo, you can get a professionally designed one within seconds from Tailor Brands.
 Simply visit the Tailor Brands Logo Maker page and fill out a short questionnaire.
 Tailor Brands will then generate a few logos to choose from.
 Once you’ve chosen a logo, sign up for a logo plan (starting at $3.99 a month) for added features like the ability to adapt your logo for seasonal campaigns, add watermarks, and resize your logo as needed.